devChuk/csci-ua.0480-fall2016-001/slides/02/node-npm-debug-git.markdown

 __Why was "Done" output before the response body?__ &rarr;

 * the function to print out the body was actually an asynchonous __callback__
-* a __callback__ is a function passed as an argument to another function that is expected to be executed at some later time (perhaps when an operation is completed)
+* a __callback__ is a function passed as an argument to another function that is expected to be executed at some later time (perhaps when an operation is completed, or a specific event occurs)
-* the callback function is not executed immediately
+* __the callback function is not executed immediately__
 * instead, <code>console.log("Done!")</code> is executed next
 * when the request to google is done, the callback function is executed, which is at the end of the program {:.fragment}